CultureAsData-UIUC/is310-spring-2026-group-4/individual-datasets/MichelleYi/final_documentation_essay.md

 ## 3. What the Data Contains

-The final dataset consists of two interconnected datasets:
+The final dataset consists of two datasets:

 ### Manual Dataset